mi-mran/sql-notes/README.md

     * Relations between tables must be correctly referenced
     * Value in one table that refers to value in another table must share domain
     * Enforced using foreign keys

 ---

+## DB Modelling

+Bottom Up (Normalisation) | Top Down (ER Modelling) start with all fields in 1 table | create entity-relationship model normalisation to split fields into separate tables | data & relationships represented graphically

+### Normalisation

+1. 1st Normal Form (1NF): domain only has atomic values (each row cannot contain more than 1 value)
+2. 2nd Normal From (2NF): table is in 1NF and if there is a relation where primary key has multiple attributes, non-key attributes that are dependent on primary key should be separated
+3. 3rd Normal Form (3NF): table is in 2NF and there should not be non-key attributes where a non-key attribute can be determined by another non-key attribute

+---

+## Database Management System (DBMS)

+Allows user to define, create, maintain and control access to database

+- data integrity -> *maintains data consistency*
+- concurrency -> *allows mutliple users to access data simultaneously*
+- security -> *prevents unauthorised access*
+- recovery -> *allows for DB restoration in the event of hardware / software failure*

+---